PadraigMontague/Temperature-Sensor-Dashboard/README.md

 ## How to run the project:

-#### Thermostat:
+#### Thermometer:
--	Make sure you have correctly connected and configured your thermostat.
+-	Make sure you have correctly connected and configured your thermometer.
 -	Take note of the path where your thermometer writes the temperature data to.

 #### Backend: